-The new owner of 4020 N. Meridian Street was Arthur Calvin Newby (1865-1933), one of the four co-founders of the Indianapolis Motor Speedway.
-Born in rural Morgan County, Newby moved north to Indianapolis in 1881 to seek employment.
-Upon his arrival, he was captivated by the cycling craze.
+The new owner of 4020 North Meridian Street in 1905 was Arthur Calvin Newby (1865-1933), one of the four co-founders of the Indianapolis Motor Speedway.
+Born in rural Morgan County near Monrovia, Indiana, Newby moved to Indianapolis in 1881 to seek employment.
+He was soon captivated by the cycling craze.
 In 1890, Newby started the Indianapolis Chain and Stamping Company, which later became the Diamond Chain Company.
-Early on, its primary product was bicycle chain, but it went on to provide roller chains for a diverse range of industries.
+Early on, the firm’s primary product was bicycle chain, but it went on to provide roller chains for a diverse range of industries.

 Arthur Newby used his wealth to help others.
 He often did so behind-the-scenes or anonymously, which gained him the nickname of “the quiet philanthropist.”
 He was reported to have cared for countless homeless people by buying homes for them.
 He paid for the educations of hundreds of students on the condition that they not divulge the source of their scholarships.
 He contributed a large sum of money to Riley Hospital for Children and made sizable gifts to Butler University and Earlham College.
-He purchased woodland in Parke County, then donated it to the state for Turkey Run State Park, as well as donated ground for the William and Milton Newby Elementary school in Mooresville, not far from where he was born.
+He purchased woodland in Parke County, then donated the property to the State of Indiana for Turkey Run State Park, as well as donated ground for the William and Milton Newby Elementary school in Mooresville, not far from where he was born.

-After Newby died in 1933, his cousin, Mary C. Edwards, and her daughter, Bertha M. Edwards, resided in the home at 4020 N. Meridian Street for several years.
+After Newby died in 1933, his cousin, Mary C. Edwards, and her daughter, Bertha M. Edwards, resided in the home at 4020 North Meridian Street for several years.
 The property then had a few short-term owners of two or three years each, including Roy W. Brandt, Ernest K. Fisher, and Jameson G. Campaigne (1913-1985).
 Campaigne was a reporter for The Indianapolis Star from 1946 to 1960 and editor of the newspaper from 1960 to 1969.